microsoft/MSLab/Scenarios/AzSHCI and Kubernetes/readme.md

 ### Region Create 2 node cluster

 This region will deploy minimum configuration possible to have 2 node cluster.
-It does not configure any sofisticated networking or spectre/meltdown mitigation etc. For real clusters follow [S2D HyperConverged Scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/S2D%20Hyperconverged)
+It does not configure any sophisticated networking or spectre/meltdown mitigation etc. For real clusters follow [S2D HyperConverged Scenario](https://github.com/microsoft/WSLab/tree/master/Scenarios/S2D%20Hyperconverged)

 As result, you will have 2 node cluster "AzSHCI-Cluster" with file share witness configured and with virtual switch with name "vSwitch"